magento/devdocs/src/cloud/docker/docker-containers-cli.md

 -------- | --------
 deploy | [magento/magento-cloud-docker-php], which is based on the [php] Docker image

-The deploy container mimics the Magento Cloud deploy process so that testing the build and deploy process is as close to testing in production as possible.
+The Deploy container mimics the Magento Cloud deploy process so that testing the build and deploy process is as close to testing in production as possible.

 You can run `build` and `deploy` commands manually from the deploy container.
 The following example reindexes the Magento store: